Tag: BEF (Page 2 of 5)

 BEF featuring TINA TURNER Ball Of Confusion (1982)

-‘Music Of Quality & Distinction’ was as a covers project featuring guest vocalists with Ware as musical director.
-‘Volume 1’ most notably saw the recorded return of Tina Turner on a blistering reworking of THE TEMPTATIONS’ ‘Ball Of Confusion’, featuring guitarist John McGeoch and Paul Jones on harmonica!
-‘Volume 1’ did not sell in huge numbers but the working relationship with Tina Turner gelled.
+‘Music Of Quality & Distinction’ was conceived as a high-tech covers project featuring guest vocalists with Ware as musical director.
+‘Volume 1’ most notably saw the recorded return of Tina Turner on a blistering reworking of THE TEMPTATIONS’ ‘Ball Of Confusion’, featuring musicians as diverse as guitarist John McGeoch and Paul Jones on harmonica!
+Although impressively co-ordinated, ‘Volume 1’ did not sell in huge numbers but the working relationship with TINA TURNER gelled.

 Available on the BEF album ‘1981-2011’ via Virgin Records